Similiukas/Prime-identifier/README.md

 Python program to check if the numbers is prime and factorizes it.

 # Things I learned:
- • Learned algorythms to find prime numbers
+ • Learned algorithms to find prime numbers

  • Used Tkinter for program's GUI